Paperdreamer/documents/EXEC_OF_QA.md

 			+ ![](http://paperdreamer.org/gh/be-pr18-1.png)
 			+ *Onur Vural*: Why did you return those to the old version?
 Last I checked they gave errors with the new Flight version
 			+ *Lukas Appelhans*: Indeed...
-			+ *Lucas Baerenfaenger*: Thank you.
+			+ *Ursula von der Leyen*: Thank you.
 I'm going to correct this.
 	+ __Back end pull request #23__: Implement panel saving
 		+ __Code Review__: No complaints were expressed during the code review.
 	+ __Front end pull request #22__: Implement project view and panel edit view